ZetaMap/Kandinsky-Numworks/README.md

 ### More
 I also recreated the ion module of the Numworks, check it out here: [Ion module of Numworks](https://github.com/ZetaMap/Ion-numworks)<br>
 If you have a question, check out the [FAQ](https://github.com/ZetaMap/Kandinsky-Numworks/blob/main/FAQ.md).
-And if you want to make a suggestion or your question is not answered, open an [Issue](https://github.com/ZetaMap/Kandinsky-Numworks/issues/new).
+And if you have a suggestion or your question is not answered, open an [Issue](https://github.com/ZetaMap/Kandinsky-Numworks/issues/new).

 ### Usable content
 **get_pixel**: